cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. |security| replace:: **Security:**
 .. _security: security/index.html

 - |security|_ CDAP supports securing clusters using perimeter security.
-Configuration, and client authentication are covered in this section.
+Configuration and client authentication are covered in this section.